Nursing Education Graduate Programs

 - Submit a written statement, no more than 500 words, addressing your ambition to be admitted specifically into Edgewood College’s MSN program.
 Please also comment on your past educational and professional experiences that will foster your growth and success in this program.

 - Currently hold a license as a registered professional nurse.

 - Prior to beginning the MSN program’s practicum requirements, students will be required to complete a health form, criminal background check, and proof of a current RN license from the state/country in which they plan to complete their practicum.

 May 1st for summer

-**Note application process exception for candidates who already have an Edgewood College BSN: Those who have earned a BSN from Edgewood College within the past 3 years and received at least a 3.0 GPA are guaranteed admission into the MSN program upon application.
+**Note application process exception for candidates who already have an Edgewood College BSN: Those who have earned a BSN from Edgewood College within the past 3 years, received at least a 3.0 GPA, and have obtained the registered nurse license are guaranteed admission into the MSN program upon application.
 No further application materials need be submitted.
 If a candidate has not met the minimum 3.0 GPA requirement, he/she must apply and meet all of the admission requirements to be considered for admittance.

 NRS 600 Clinical Prevention: Assessment & Planning for Aggregates